Be Part of One of the 40+ Clubs at CCSF!

 Clubs are recognized by the Associated Students Council in the fall and spring semesters only.
 The first 3 steps below must be completed before the deadline to receive the club allocation amount.
 These steps can be done in any order, before doing the 4th step which is official recognition!

 The Spring 2021 e-packet is now live!
 The e-packet is where you record your club's mission statement and members.
 You will need to log in with your CCSF student email address- just click the red link to access.
 This is required every semester.

 This training is required for all club faculty advisers and club officers to complete.
 All advisors and officers must complete this once per academic year.
 You may skip this step if your members completed training in the Fall 2020 semester and are remaining in their positions.
-New club officers should contact the Vice President of the Inter Club Council at email@example.com to schedule a virtual training.
+New club officers can join one of the virtual training times listed below- no rsvp required.
+If you absolutely cannot make a session, please contact the Vice President of the Inter Club Council at firstname.lastname@example.org to schedule a personal virtual training.
 Advisers may just click the red link above to complete the training.
-Please check back here for regularly occurring training times when the spring semester begins.

 The hard packet consists of 3 papers that need a digital signature - the signature card, the cash advance contract, and the club adviser contract.
 Please email email@example.com to request your hard packet.